encord-team/encord-client-python/docs/source/tutorials/datasets/creating_a_dataset.rst

 Creating a dataset
 ******************

-You can use the |product| to create a dataset.
+You can use the |sdk| to create a dataset.
 First, you need to create a :xref:`public-private_key_pair` for |company|.

 You also need to select where your data will be hosted to select the appropriate :class:`StorageLocation <encord.orm.dataset.StorageLocation>`.